A sharpened Strichartz inequality for the wave equation: Abstract

 \section{Abstract}

 We disprove a conjecture of Foschi, regarding extremizers for the Strichartz inequality with data in the Sobolev space $\Hdot^{1/2}\times\Hdot^{-1/2}(\R^d)$, for even $d\ge 2$.
 On the other hand, we provide evidence to support the conjecture in odd dimensions and refine his sharp inequality in $\R^{1+3}$, adding a term proportional to the distance of the initial data from the set of extremizers.
-We also obtain a similar result for the sharp energy-Strichartz inequality in $\R^{1+5}$ due to Bez and Rogers.
+The proofs use the conformal compactification of the Minkowski space-time given by the Penrose transform.